Joc Pederson Player Props: Giants vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.
+- The pitching staff for the Rays has a collective nine K/9, the 10th-best in the league.

-- The Rays have a 3.88 team ERA that ranks fifth among all MLB pitching staffs.
+- The Rays' 3.87 team ERA ranks fifth across all MLB pitching staffs.

-- Rays pitchers combine to surrender the sixth-fewest home runs in baseball (127 total, 1.1 per game).
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (127 total, one per game).

-- Glasnow makes the start for the Rays, his 13th of the season.
-He is 5-3 with a 3.15 ERA and 96 strikeouts in 68 2/3 innings pitched.
+- Littell makes the start for the Rays, his seventh of the season.
+He is 2-3 with a 4.10 ERA and 36 strikeouts in 41 2/3 innings pitched.

-- The right-hander last appeared on Monday, July 31 against the New York Yankees, when he threw seven innings, allowing one earned run while giving up three hits.
+- The righty last pitched on Thursday against the St. Louis Cardinals, when he threw six innings, allowing three earned runs while giving up seven hits.

-- The 29-year-old has amassed a 3.15 ERA and 12.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .205 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.